aiburk/iowa_state_parks_spatial_analysis/README.md

 ## Iowa State Parks Spatial Analysis
-A repository of R Code for spatial analysis of Iowa state parks I created as a data analyst/undergraduate research assistant for the Public Science Collaborative at Iowa State University.
+A repository of R Code I created for spatial analysis of Iowa state parks.

 All data used are obtained from public sources.